-- TADAT assesses the performance outcomes achieved in the administration of the major direct and indirect taxes critical to central government revenues, specifically corporate income tax (CIT), personal income tax (PIT), value added tax (VAT), and Pay As You Earn (PAYE) amounts withheld by employers (which, strictly speaking, are remittances of PIT).
-By assessing outcomes in relation to administration of these core taxes, a picture can be developed of the relative strengths and weaknesses of a country's tax administration. - TADAT assessments are evidence based (see Attachment V for the sources of evidence applicable to the assessment of [Insert country name]). - TADAT is not designed to assess special tax regimes, such as those applying in the natural resource sector.
+TADAT assesses the performance outcomes achieved in the administration of the major direct and indirect taxes critical to central government revenues, specifically corporate income tax (CIT), personal income tax (PIT), value added tax (VAT), domestic excise tax (with a focus is on those registered domestic excise taxpayers who trade in the category of goods/services that contribute 70 percent of the total domestic excise revenue by value), and Pay As You Earn (PAYE) amounts withheld by employers (which, strictly speaking, are remittances of PIT)..
+By assessing outcomes in relation to administration of these core taxes, a picture can be developed of the relative strengths and weaknesses of a country's tax administration.

+- TADAT assessments are evidence based (see Attachment V for the sources of evidence applicable to the assessment of [Insert country name]). - TADAT is not designed to assess special tax regimes, such as those applying in the natural resource sector.
 Nor does it assess customs administration. - TADAT provides an assessment within the existing revenue policy framework in a country, with assessments highlighting performance issues that may be best dealt with by a mix of administrative and policy responses.